mattermost/mattermost-developer-documentation/site/content/contribute/team_contributions/_index.md

 ## Integration Contributors

 Integration contributors by full name and (first contribution date), or by username when no full name is disclosed, are alphabetically listed below.
-The list is updated regularly (last updated June 28, 2020), and includes integrations, installers or plugins contributed to the [Mattermost Integrations Directory](https://integrations.mattermost.com).
+The list is updated regularly (last updated June 28, 2020), and includes integrations, installers, or plugins contributed to the [Mattermost Integrations Directory](https://integrations.mattermost.com).

 Join others who have contributed an integration, and [get started today](https://developers.mattermost.com/integrate/getting-started/).